rhyswells101/Blog/README.md

 # Blog

-For people reading my drafts from roam research in markdown.
+For people reading my drafts from roam research in markdown.The links will work.